Listen to this article

 If you can get severance pay, then you can add those days to your 60-day grace well.

-Employment-based immigration attorney Emily Neumann had confirmed earlier that they are successfully able to file H1B transfer even after 60 days grace if there were severance paydays available without any issue.
+Employment-based immigration attorney Emily Neumann had confirmed earlier that they were successfully able to file an H1B transfer even after 60 days of grace if there were severance paydays available without any issue.

 #2 Apply H4, B2, F1 Change of Status

 If you are not able to find a new H1B employer till the 45th day of your grace term, we strongly suggest filing any one of these using form i-539 to keep staying in the USA: